 The modern ACT takes two hours and 55 minutes (add 40 for the optional writing section) to complete.
 The test includes sections on English, math, reading, and science, and the optional writing portion.
 The highest score possible is 36.

-Colleges and universities generally accept both the ACT and SAT, but prepping for and taking the two tests is not the same.
+Colleges and universities generally accept both the ACT and SAT, but preparing for and taking the two tests is not the same.
 Understanding the differences between the ACT and SAT might help students decide which test to take and how they might best maximize their score.

 Other than the score a test taker receives, the SAT and ACT have several differences that might inform a student’s decision to prepare for one over another.
 Students are taking both tests now more than ever, but preparing for each is different, and it’s possible to prefer one test experience over another.